It took me a long time to realize that people who don’t have social anxiety don’t do these strange things.

 I’ll be honest with you.
 As strange as it may sound for an introvert, I hate not being invited to events, because it means I’m intentionally being left out.
 Yuck.
-But what I also hate is being asked to come because then I have to muster the brain strength to prepare myself for social activities.
+But what I also hate is being invited because then I have to muster the brain strength to prepare myself for a social activity.
 The BEST outcome is for me to accept the invitation and then it gets canceled.
 Maybe you can only invite me when you know you’re going to shut the whole thing down?
 (I’m only half joking here.)

 9. Pushing the button to close the elevator door super fast

 Tell me you can relate to this.
 Tell me I’m not a horrible person.
-You walk through the sliding doors of your apartment or office building, walk up to the elevator and press the button to go up.
-There’s no one else around you.
-You look back at the sliding doors and notice someone you know is about to come in, and at the same time, the elevator dings.
-You run into the elevator, start pressing the close button in a panicked and maniacal way (while at the same trying, trying to hide your panic), and the doors close just as they walk up.
-Phew, they were too late.
-Shit, did they see me??
+You walk through the sliding doors of your apartment or office building, walk up to the elevator, and then press the button to go up.
+There’s no one around you.
+You look back at the sliding doors and notice your neighbor or coworker walking in.
+At the same time, the elevator dings.
+You rush into the elevator, press the close button in a panicked and maniacal way (while at the same trying, trying to hide your panic), and the doors close just as they walk up.
+Whew!
+What a relief!

 10. Going in the wrong direction in order to not inconvenience other people

 I do this thing where I become overly polite at my own expense.
-For example, if I’m driving and I need to make a left turn across the median but there are five cars behind me waiting, I’ll take a right instead and drive for 10 miles if I have to — all in order to not be an “inconvenience” to the cars behind me.
+For example, if I’m driving and I need to make a left turn across the median but there are five cars behind me, I’ll take a right instead and drive for 10 miles if I have to — all in order not to be an “inconvenience” to the cars behind me.
 I hate making people wait for me, so I’ll go in the opposite direction if I have to.
 Please don’t get out of your car and yell at me for not taking the initiative to go the moment I should have gone but was too scared to!